aaranayaadi/DrowsinessDetectionApp/README.md

 ## Running the App

-1. **Download Weights**: Download the weights from the GitHub repository.
+1. **Clone the repository**: Clone this repo by running: git clone https://github.com/aaranayaadi/DrowsinessDetectionApp
-2. **Replace Path**: Replace the source path in `App.py` with the path to the downloaded weights.
+2. **Replace Path**: Replace the source path in `App.py` with the path to the downloaded weights (akready present in the repo under "Weights").
 3. **Run the App**: python App.py

 ## Training the model with your own data:

 1. **Clone the repository**: Clone this repo by running: git clone https://github.com/aaranayaadi/DrowsinessDetectionApp
 2. **Open Notebook**: Open the DrowsinessDetector.ipynb file in your code editor with a Python environment set up.
 3. **Run Import Cell**: Import necessary modules.
-(Note: if you aren't able to import the modules, kindly install using "pip install" command in the terminal)
+(Note: if you aren't able to import the modules, kindly install them using "pip install" command in the terminal)
 4. **Load Model**: Run the cells in "2.
 Loading Model".
-5. **Collect Images**: Collect 20-30 images each for awake and drowsiness using the OpenCV cell.
+5. **Collect Images**: Collect 20-30 images each for awake and drowsiness using the OpenCV cell (under the training section).
 6. **Label the images**:
    -Clone labelImg and install PyQT5
    -open terminal and navigate to cd labelImg